 In the District of Columbia and approximate 13 States, the identity of the parent or the parent’s agent is protected by the statute.
 In Puerto Rico and 26 States, safe haven providers are not required to compel to provide the local welfare department and other authorities about the identifying information of the parent or the parent’s agent.
 Also, 14 States assure confidentiality of the sensitive information voluntarily provided by the agent of the parent or the parent.

 Read Male Men POV on the issue.
 Watching 18 and abused might cause some disturbance.
 Running an american dream company, just like in 80's?
 You can try, guys from americanpervert did.
-You should be aware of sex on border patrol and all the issues it causes!
-Check out the website for full footage!
+Enjoy the dirty deals done inside the walls of pawn xxx shop.

 Also, most States guarantee the protection of the parents of the agent of the parents against criminal liability for relinquishing the child.
 Puerto Rico, the District of Columbia, and approximately 34 States do not prosecute the parent for child abandonment if the infant is relinquished to a safe haven.
 Safe relinquishment of babies in 16 States is affirmative defense against any criminal liability of the parent for abandoning the child.
 However, the privilege of immunity and anonymity is forfeited is safe have providers discover evidence of child neglect or abuse.